 Compared to other investment schemes, the StartUp Visa scheme does not require a minimum amount of money to be injected into the venture, which is why this can be a good choice for many entrepreneurs.

-If you want to relocate to Spain from South Africa under this visa which is relatively new, you can request more information from our local law firm.
+If you want to immigrate to Spain from South Africa under this visa which is relatively new, you can request more information from our local law firm.

 How can one study in Spain?